Our Disciplic Succession:

 When we have a physical body, there will be physical problems.
 But everything is valuable if I can use it properly.
 Narottam Das Thakur said, karmarpane krodha bhakta-dvesi jane, lobha sadhu-sange Hari-katha (Sri Prema-bhakti-chandrika).

-We can use everything for Krsna consciousness; we must use what is within us wisely.
+We can use everything for Krishna consciousness; we must use what is within us wisely.
 This is the meaning of the four directives given by Srila Prabhupada.
 But that slokaakrstih krta-chetasam sumanasam uchchatanam chamhasam—should not give us enthusiasm to break the rules or to do anything and everything as we may like.

 Everything can produce spiritual property—sabda, sparsa, rupa, rasa, gandha: experience by sound, touch, sight, taste and smell—all can give us good results if we adjust them in the proper way for our spiritual benefit.